Job Market Surges As Employers Add 266,000 Jobs In November

 The overall jobs number got a boost from the roughly 41,000 people who returned to work, after being idled in October by the United Auto Workers strike at General Motors.

-Manufacturing added a total of 54,000 jobs, even though factory activity has declined in each of the last four months.
+Manufacturing added a total of 54,000 jobs, even though factory activity has declined in each of the past four months.

 Loading...